stappersg/stalwart-website/docs/storage/backends/meilisearch.md

 - `url`: The URL of the Meilisearch server.
 - `auth.token`: The API key used for authentication.
 - `tls.allow-invalid-certs`: Determines whether to allow connections with invalid TLS certificates.
 This is a boolean setting, and setting it to `true` can be useful in development or testing environments.
+- `task.poll-interval`: The interval (in milliseconds) at which to poll for task completion.
+Default is `500ms`.
+- `task.poll-retries`: The number of times to retry polling for task completion.
+Default is `60`.

 Example: